geleto/cascador-ai/README.md

 *Cascador-AI* seamlessly integrates vector embeddings from the Vercel AI SDK.
 By adding embedding functions to the `context` object, you can use them directly in scripts for tasks like semantic search, similarity comparisons, or retrieval-augmented generation (RAG).

 ### Example
-Here’s how to find the most similar document to a user query using a `ScriptRunner` to orchestrate the embedding and comparison tasks in parallel.
+Here’s how to find the most similar document to a user query using a `Script` to orchestrate the embedding and comparison tasks in parallel.

 ```typescript
 import { openai } from '@ai-sdk/openai';